Skip to main content

 7. Save the CSS file

-8. Process HTML with Critters
+8. Process HTML with Beasties

-9. Parse HTML after Critters
+9. Parse HTML after Beasties

 10. Add style sheets to <body/> for lazy loading